theoperatore/AssocArray/README.md

 	boolean remove(String key)			//true if removal of element with the given key succeeds; resizes array boolean remove(int index)			//true if removal of element with given index succeeds; resizes array

+	E getRemove(String key)				//remove the element with the given key and return the value; resizes array E getRemove(int index)				//remove the element with the given index and return the value; resizes array

 	boolean isEmpty()					//returns true if there are no elements contained in the array int length()						//returns the number of elements in the AssocArray

 	Iterator<E> iterator()				//returns an iterator for the AssocArray

+Use
+===

+Because I made this to see if I could (and because I thought it would be cool) feel free to go wild.

 TODO
 ====